BU-Spark/Transcribing-Handwritten-Text-Herbarium-Specimens/IAM Dataset/README.md

 ## Dataset

-Given the complexity of the Herbarium Dataset, I started work on IAM dataset which contains images having only handwritten text.
+Given the complexity of the Herbarium Dataset, I started work on an IAM dataset which contains images having only handwritten text.

 Downloaded dataset is also present in the below path.
-Copy all the files under data folder of cloned repository.
+Copy all the files under the data folder of the cloned repository.

 ```console
 /restricted/projectnb/cs501t2/Shubhangi/Herbarium_Project/Dataset/IAM/data